revbayes/revbayes.github.io/tutorials/divrate/div_rate_intro.md

 {% subsubsection (3) Diversification-rate variation across branches estimation %}

+*Is there diversification rate variation among lineages in my phylogeny?*
+There are several reasons why diversification rates can vary among lineages primarily due to species specific factors (intrinsic and extrinsic), for example, key innovations.
+First, we can try to detect a signal of rate variation among lineages, and then we can test if their are variables that are associated with this among lineage rate variation.
+The different tutorials references below cover different scenarios for diversification rate variation among lineages.

+{% subsubsection (3a) Detecting diversification-rate variation across branches estimation %}
 *Is there evidence that diversification rates have varied across the branches of my phylogeny?*
 Have there been significant diversification-rate shifts along branches in my phylogeny, and if so, how many shifts, what magnitude of rate-shifts and along which branches?
 Similarly, one may ask what are the branch-specific diversification rates?

 You can study diversification rate variation among lineages using our birth-death-shift process {% cite Hoehna2019 %}.
 Examples and more information is provided in the {% page_ref divrate/branch_specific %}.

-{% subsubsection (4) Character-dependent diversification-rate estimation %}
+{% subsubsection (3b) Character-dependent diversification-rate estimation %}
 If we have found that there is rate variation among lineage, then we could ask if diversification rates correlated with some biotic (e.g., morphological) variable.
 This can be addressed by using character-dependent birth-death models (often also called state-dependent speciation and extinction models; SSE models).
 Character-dependent diversification-rate models aim to identify